 Target Area and Priority Site Information

-Applicants, other than Tribal Nations:

 List the target area(s) discussed in the Narrative.

-For each target area that is smaller than a city/town, list the eleven-digit census tract number(s) within the target area.
-(Please see the FY24 FAQs for guidance on how to find the eleven-digit census tract number for a target area.)
+Applicants other than Tribal Nations and territories, for each target area that is smaller than a city/town, list the eleven-digit census tract number(s) within the target area.
+(Please see the FY25 FAQs for guidance on how to find the eleven-digit census tract number for a target area.)

-Provide the address of the priority site(s) proposed in the Narrative.
+Provide the address(es) of the priority site(s) proposed in the Narrative.

+(Optional) As a separate one-page attachment, you may include a map to visually depict the target area(s) and/or priority site(s).
+Do not include any additional information or data on the map.
+Maps will not be evaluated and will not count against the 3-page limit.
+Applicants that do not include a map will not be penalized.

 Contacts